hschletz/Braintacle/README.md

   components](https://www.ocsinventory-ng.org/), licensed under the GNU General Public License v2) is included in the server/ directory.

-- The file module/Library/data/MacAddress/manuf is taken from the [Wireshark](https://wireshark.org) project.
+- The script development/make-manuf.py is taken from the [Wireshark](https://wireshark.org) project.
 GPLv2 and copyright information are contained at the top of this file.